-Going on a New Zealand South Island road trip is one of the prettiest drives you can take.
+Road tripping in the South Island of New Zealand is one of the prettiest trips you can take.
 If you want to do a New Zealand South Island itinerary in 14 days you’ll get a chance to see mountains, glaciers, forests, lakes, and go hiking.
 It’s a fabulous vacation.

 Jackson is a kiwi and grew up in Christchurch before moving to New York City in 2009 (where he met me!).
 After we started dating in 2013, I went down south with him to meet his family and did a self drive New Zealand for the first time.